 During his time at Fresno State, Carr started three seasons, really turning it on during his junior and senior seasons.
 Across those two campaigns, Carr tossed 87 touchdowns (50 durinng his senior year), more than 9,200 yards, and was picked off just 15 times.
 His performance saw him named MWC Offensive Player of the Year in 2012 and 2013, and he won the Sammy Baugh Trophy in 2013.

-In his NFL career, Carr has made the Pro Bowl three times, and has remained the face of the franchise amid the organization’s move to Las Vegas to play at Allegiant Stadium against the likes of the Cleveland Browns, New York Jets, Detroit Lions, Los Angeles Chargers, Baltimore Ravens, Seattle Seahawks, Pittsburgh Steelers and Tennessee Titans.
+In his NFL career, Carr has made the Pro Bowl three times, and has remained the face of the franchise amid the organization's move to Las Vegas to play at Allegiant Stadium against the likes of the Cleveland Browns, New York Jets, Detroit Lions, Los Angeles Chargers, Baltimore Ravens, Seattle Seahawks, Pittsburgh Steelers and Tennessee Titans.

 While Carr is still the Raiders starter, that hasn't kept him out of the watchful eye of head coach Jon Gruden, who was less than thrilled with some of the play calls voiced by Carr at the line of scrimmage.

-While Las Vegas Raiders quarterback Derek Carr and his wife Heather may not have the superstar status that Tampa Bay Buccaneers quarterback Tom Brady has with Gisele, the couple have found happiness together and he knows she’s always rooting for him on game day.
+While the NFL player and his wife Heather may not have the superstar status that Tampa Bay Buccaneers quarterback Tom Brady had with his ex-wife Gisele, the couple have found happiness together and he knows she's always rooting for him on game day.

 Now all Derek needs to do is bring the Raiders to the playoffs and eventually, a Super Bowl.